amir-jafari/Machine-Learning/Mini_Project/Python/Readme.md

 If you need to add additional cells, you can utilize the `Insert` menu located at the top of the page.

 ## Commitment
-We believe this lab will be an exciting opportunity to interactively learn and practice Python in the context of deep learning.
+We believe this lab will be an exciting opportunity to interactively learn and practice Python in the context of machine learning.
 Hence, we encourage asking questions, experimenting with code, and in-depth exploration!

 Please ensure to solve all the 'TO DO' tasks assigned in the notebook for complete learning.